ONSgeo/Area_Classification/docs/specifications/Downloading_data.md

 | XXX |    |      |

 ### 5.2 Method outputs

-expected outputs: a table for each census question/table.
+The downloading data component produces three dataframes.
+One for each Census (EW, NI and Scot) The tables for each have the following structure:

 | LEVEL OF GEOGRAPHY | CENSUS VARIABLE 1 | CENSUS VARIABLE 2 | CENSUS VARIABLE 3 |
 | -------- |   ---------- |   ---------- |   ---------- |
 | GEOGRAPHY CODE 1 | COUNT 1 | COUNT 2 | COUNT 3 |
 | GEOGRAPHY CODE 2 | COUNT 1 | COUNT 2 | COUNT 3 |

 ## 6.0 Method
-Stardisation and transformation methods - hyperbolic sine